California transit worker kills 8, extending U.S. epidemic of mass shootings | Law-Order

 California transit worker kills 8, extending U.S. epidemic of mass shootings

-A California transit employee killed eight co-workers and wounded another before taking his own life on Wednesday in the latest of a spate of deadly mass U.S. shootings, prompting the state's governor to ask: "What the hell is wrong with us?"
+A California transit employee killed eight co-workers and wounded another before taking his own life on Wednesday, the latest in a spate of deadly U.S. mass shootings, prompting the state's governor to ask: "What the hell is wrong with us?"
 Authorities did not immediately offer many details or a possible motive for the shooting, which unfolded about 6:30 a.m.
-Pacific Time (1330 GMT) at a light-rail yard for commuter trains of the Santa Clara Valley Transportation Authority (VTA).
+Pacific Time (1330 GMT) at a light-rail yard for commuter trains of the Santa Clara Valley Transportation Authority (VTA), in the heart of Silicon Valley in the San Francisco Bay Area.

 A bomb squad was searching the yard and adjacent buildings after at least one explosive device was found, Santa Clara County Sheriff's Deputy Russell Davis said at a news conference.
 Sheriff Laurie Smith told reporters that gunfire was still going on when her first deputies arrived on the scene, and that the assailant took his own life, apparently when he became aware that police were closing in on him.

-She credited swift action by sheriff's deputies, who rushed to the scene from their own headquarters next door to the rail yard, with preventing what might have been a much greater loss of life.
+Officers never exchanged gunfire with the suspect, Davis said.
+Still, Smith credited swift action by sheriff's deputies, who rushed to the scene from their own headquarters next door to the rail yard, preventing what might have been a much greater loss of life.
 Governor Gavin Newsom, appearing with Smith and others in San Jose, voiced exasperation at the frequency and regularity of gun violence in America.

 Last year, he earned a salary of $102,000, plus benefits and $20,000 in overtime, the records showed.
-Local television station KTVU-TV reported that Cassidy had been married for 10 years and divorced in 2009, citing an interview with his ex-wife, who reportedly told the station she had little contact with him over the past decade.
+The suspect and another individual filed domestic violence restraining orders against one another in 2009, three years after Cassidy divorced his spouse, according to online court records.

 'ESSENTIAL WORKERS' "A horrible tragedy has happened today and our thoughts and love go out to the VTA family," Glenn Hendricks, chairman of the VTA board, told reporters.

-He said the shooting took place in a section of the rail yard where workers perform maintenance on vehicles, and was not in the facility's operations and control center.
+The shooting took place in a section of the rail yard where workers perform maintenance on vehicles, and was not in the facility's operations and control center, he said.
+Rail service on the commuter line was suspended after the shooting.
 San Jose, a city of about 1 million residents, lies at the heart of Silicon Valley, a global technology hub and home to some of America's biggest high-tech companies.

 "These are, and were, essential workers," San Jose's mayor, Sam Liccardo, said of the victims.
 He confirmed in television news interviews that authorities had also responded to a fire at the home of the suspect that erupted at about the same time as the shooting.